day8/re-com/README.md

   :on-change (fn [new-val] (reset! status-icon? new-val))]
 ```

 Notice how each parameter value has a short, leading keyword name.
-The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.
-Both have their merits - a situation which invariably leads to highly contested Religious wars.
+The first version, using `positional parameters`,
+was more concise, the 2nd using `named parameters` is more explicit.
+Both have their merits - a situation which
+invariably leads to highly contested Religious wars.
 We've gone with `named parameters` in the API because:
 	1. the code using the library seems easier to read (despite being longer)
 	2. as a result the code seems more understandable - something we value above all other considerations.
 	3. optionality  -  not all parameters have to be supplied, defaults can be introduced
 	4. flexibility - new parameters are easily added

+Read a further analysis [here](https://clojurefun.wordpress.com/2012/08/13/keyword-arguments-in-clojure/)

 ## Navigating The Source

-Unsurprisingly, look in the `src` directory.
-It has two sub-directories:
+Unsurprisingly, look in the `src` directory!!

+Notice that it has two sub-directories:
   - re-com - the library
   - re-demo - the demo app